Skip to content

 Featured Early College Student: Ethan Kershaw

-He took MATH 186 (Precalculus) as part of Truman’s innovative Competency-Based Mathematics program (CBM) and later completed MATH 198 (Analytic Geometry and Calculus I) as a dual credit course.
-A political science major, Ethan completed these two requirements of the Truman general education curriculum before he arrived on campus.
+A political science major, Ethan completed these two requirements of the Truman general education curriculum before he arrived on campus as a first-year student.
+He took MATH 186 (Precalculus) as part of Truman’s innovative Competency-Based Mathematics program (CBM) and later completed MATH 198 (Analytic Geometry and Calculus I) as a dual-credit course.

-Ethan observes, “I wanted to earn college credits early at a cheaper price, and it was easy to earn the credits at the same time I was taking my usual [high school] math classes.”
+“I wanted to earn college credits early at a cheaper price, and it was easy to earn the credits at the same time I was taking my usual [high school] math classes,” says Ethan.

-Truman is happy about Ethan’s presence on campus, and he is proud of his first-year experience.
-When asked what makes him the most proud among his recent accomplishments, Ethan says, “I was elected as a voting senator in Student Government, and I was appointed to be the chair of the Environmental Affairs Committee for 2020-21.”
-The environmental advocacy opportunities Truman affords played an important role in Ethan’s college decision.
-“I chose Truman because it is far enough [away] that I felt like I was leaving home, it has programs on environmental studies, and it is an affordable price,” says Ethan.
+The environmental advocacy opportunities at Truman played an important role in Ethan’s college decision to attend Truman, and he is proud of his first-year experience as a college student.
+“I was elected as a voting senator in Student Government, and I was appointed to be the chair of the Environmental Affairs Committee,” says Ethan.
+“I chose Truman because it is far enough [away] that I felt like I was leaving home, it has programs on environmental studies, and it is an affordable price.”

 Whether you ultimately wish to attend Truman, or just want to take some high-quality courses in preparation for college somewhere else, numerous opportunities are available through the Early College Program.